 If you care for an aging parent or loved one with Alzheimer’s, most of your day is likely devoted to keeping them as safe, comfortable and independent as possible.
-As a leading provider of Alzheimer’s and dementia home care in Fort Myers, we know that it can be difficult to achieve such goals, especially as symptoms progress, and wanted to share some information about fidget toys for seniors with Alzheimer’s.
+As a leading provider of Alzheimer’s and dementia home care in Fort Myers, we know that it can be difficult to achieve such goals, especially as symptoms progress, and wanted to share some information about fidget toys for seniors with Alzheimer’s..
+Providers of home care, Fort Myers families can count on, discuss a fidget toy and how you can select the right one for your loved one with Alzheimer’s.

 What is a Fidget Toy?